Achievable logoAchievable logo

 "Basis"

-You may encounter a test question referencing YTM as “basis.”
-This is simply just another way of saying the same thing.
+You may encounter a test question that refers to YTM as “basis.”
+This is simply another way to say the same thing.
 For example:

 A 5% bond trades on a 7% basis

-This translates to a 5% coupon (nominal yield) bond is trading at a price that reflects a 7% yield to maturity.
-If you’re comfortable with yields at this point, you should know this means the bond is trading at a discount.
+This means a 5% coupon (nominal yield) bond is trading at a price that produces a 7% yield to maturity.
+That higher yield implies the bond is trading at a discount.

 Yield to call (YTC)

-Yield to call (YTC) only applies to callable bonds.
-If a bond is not callable, YTC does not exist.
-It represents a bond’s overall rate of return if held until the bond is callable.
-Essentially, we’re assuming the bond will be called as soon as it’s eligible.
+Yield to call (YTC) applies only to callable bonds.
+If a bond isn’t callable, YTC doesn’t exist.
+YTC is the bond’s overall rate of return if it’s held until the call date (assuming it’s called as soon as it becomes eligible).

-The YTC formula is similar to the YTM formula, but there are some differences.
-Calculating YTC is also less important for the exam than calculating YTM.
+The YTC formula is similar to the YTM formula, but it uses the call date and call price instead of maturity and par.
+Calculating YTC is generally less important for the exam than calculating YTM.

 A 10-year, $1,000 par, 4% bond is trading at $800.
 The bond is callable at par after 5 years.
 What is the yield to call (YTC)?